barunkumar04/practice-agentic-langchain/README.md

 # Agentic LangChain

 Welcome to the demo of Agentic Langchain.
 This has workedout example to work with diffrent tools likes -
-   - Code logic: Get current time
+   - Code logic: Validate IBAN
-   - Validator: Use RAG vector store to validate country and currency
+   - RAG: Fine troubleshooting steps for error
-   - In memory table
+   - In memory table: Find row info
    - Wikipedia
-   - Chat GPT model
+   - Chat GPT model: For any question answer

 ## Getting Started